 A toilet blockage is often caused by too much toilet paper going down, or more commonly, the wrong things being flushed down the toilet (like a small child’s toy or female sanitary products).
 This is serious because the item blocking the drain could damage the pipeline, or lead to damage to your bathroom as the water comes out of the bowl.
 If a plunger doesn’t help, you should probably call a professional to examine the pipes and drain system.

-The gurgling noise means that air is trapped somewhere in the plumbing.
+The gurgling sounds means that air is trapped somewhere in the plumbing.
 This could be caused by buildups in the drain, like grease, food, and oil.
 Food deposits may not always be easy to remove with drain cleaner – sometimes a professional’s high-powered tools, like a hydro-jetter, can sometimes improve the interior of the pipe at the same time as they remove the clog causing the problem.
 Damage to the sewer line could be another reason for gurgling in a drain.
 This issue is far more serious than a clog, and usually requires a professional to safely fix the problem.
 Yet another reason for gurgling noises in a drain is a blockage in the vent pipe that attaches to the drain pipe and goes to the roof to let sewer gas escape the system.
 If these are not taken care of, you could find that sewer backs up into the drain system.

 How Do Plumbers Clear Blocked Drains?

 If you notice any of these signs, it’s likely you have one or more blocked drains.
 Instead of trying to figure out where the blockage is and attempting to clear it yourself, call a professional plumber.

 Identify the Cause of the Blocked Drain